mailcmd/bobot/NOTES.md

 *******

+## Quotes

+A tool where YOU are the smart one!!
+A tool where YOU are the one who thinks!!
+A tool where YOU're still the smart one!!
+A tool where YOU remain the smart one!!
+A tool for those who prefer to keep using their brains!!
+A tool where YOU are the one who solves problems!!
+A tool where YOU are the one who creates solutions!!
+A tool where YOU are the one who invent solutions!!
+A tool where YOU are the one who build solutions!!

 ## Components
 - Nodes are equal a BLOCKS.
 So the main unit of process is the "block".
 - Inside a block came the logic.
 The logic is a sequence of sentencies, including